Jibin6713/Datathon/docs/06_limitations_learnings.md

 - **No inspection or CCTV data:** The score relies on break history and pipe attributes.
 We did not use CCTV data because we wanted to minimise the number of Snowflake credits used.
 - **Built in two days on a trial platform:** We had one XSMALL warehouse, a 40 credit cap, and no review by an actual maintenance planner.
 - **Very rare events:** Only about 0.5% of pipes break in a year, so results from the 2022-2025 backtest can swing a lot.
 We judge the ranking by how many real breaks the top-ranked pipes catch, not by accuracy.
-- **A target of 0 does not mean no leak:** It only means no matching, repaired break was recorded.
-Unreported leaks and unlinked breaks are counted as "no break".
-- **The pipe register is a current snapshot:** Fields such as material, condition score and criticality are today's values, not what they were on 1 January of each year, which could let future information leak into the backtest.
 - **Patchy and assumed data:** Breaks before 1997 are unreliable, and we assumed pipe IDs match across files, that "Asset Size (cm)" is really millimetres, and that breaks dated before a pipe's install date belong to a replaced pipe.

 ## 2. Recommendations